MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 The activity Markdown file should be named `index.md`.

-Here is how to format the Markdown.
+Here is how to format the Markdown according to the Learn MicroBlocks site.

+*If you you are not familiar with Markdown, you can check this comprehensive [Getting Started section](https://www.markdownguide.org/getting-started/) on Markdown Guide.*

 ### Titles